Thinh-nguyen-03/wikigraph/docs/phase1-scraper-cache.md

 # Phase 1: Scraper & Cache Implementation

+> **Status: COMPLETED**
+>
+> This phase was completed with a slightly different architecture than originally designed:
+> - Separate packages: `internal/fetcher/`, `internal/parser/`, `internal/scraper/`
+> - Uses dependency injection rather than functional options pattern
+> - CLI commands: `fetch` (with --depth, --max-pages, --batch flags) and `stats`
+>
+> See the actual implementation for the current API.

 ## Overview

 Phase 1 implements the foundation of WikiGraph: fetching Wikipedia pages, parsing their internal links, and caching results in SQLite to avoid redundant requests.